SaschaWillems/Vulkan/README.md

 ## Shaders

 Vulkan consumes shaders in an intermediate representation called SPIR-V. This makes it possible to use different shader languages by compiling them to that bytecode format.
-The primary shader language used here is [GLSL](shaders/glsl), most samples also come with [HLSL](shaders/hlsl) and [slang](shaders/slang/) shader sources
+The primary shader language used here is [GLSL](shaders/glsl), most samples also come with [slang](shaders/slang/) and [HLSL](shaders/hlsl) shader sources, making it easy to compare the differences between those shading languages.

 ## A note on synchronization